lukesalisbury/GenScript/readme.md

 # GenScript
-Configure Simple Builds system
-Reads files from ./config/ to produce configurations for ninja builds
+A Simple Build System on top of Ninja* that supporting multiple platforms.

 ## Stages
 First you have to compile genscript.c.

 `gcc genscript.c -o gsb.exe` or `clang genscript.c -o gsb.exe`

-Then run gsb.exe (Note: It's called gsb.exe on all platform, so we can do a single command on Windows)
+Then run gsb.exe (Note: It's called gsb.exe on all platform)

 Calling gsb.exe with no argument, will step through the following stages: